 - Civil Commitment Process and Certification: Interns will observe and participate in the assessment of individuals hospitalized as a result of the civil commitment process.
 This will involve evaluation of clients, thorough chart review and team consultation, drafting of court documents submitted to various jurisdictions throughout Colorado, and review of legal paperwork with clients.
 This process, along with the opportunity to observe psychologists' or psychiatrists' testimonies in court proceedings, will allow interns to gain insight into ethical and legal issues that affect our mental health system in Colorado.

-- Exposure to Forensic Evaluation: Interns who select a major or minor rotation in Forensic Psychology will have the opportunity to participate and observe activities in our Court Services Division, which provides evaluation and treatment services to a forensic population of individuals who are determined to be Not Guilty by Reason of Insanity (NGRI) or Incompetent to Proceed to stand trial (ITP).
+- Exposure to Forensic Evaluation: Interns who select a major or minor rotation in Forensic Psychology will have the opportunity to participate and observe activities in our Forensic Services Division, which is responsible for providing evaluation and treatment to a forensic population.
+This may include evaluation of competence to stand trial, evaluation of one's mental condition or sanity, competency restoration treatment (inpatient and outpatient), and care of the Not Guilty by Reason of Insanity (NGRI) population.

 - Participation in Clinical Administration Activities: CMHIFL has a variety of clinical management committees such as Cultural Competency Committee, Quality Council, Seclusion and Restraint Review, Elopement Committee, etc. Interns with the time and interest to gain experience in clinical administrative activities may request to be invited to participate in such meetings.